Back to works

 2013

-The result is a playful family tree at the heart of the museum which is released from the pressures of hierarchy and history, and which proposes a constantly changing constellation of new relationships across time and space.
-The colours and shapes of each element of the mobile relate directly to their original departments.
+The result is a playful family tree at the heart of the museum, which is released from the pressures of hierarchy and history and proposes a constantly changing constellation of new relationships across time and space.
+The colors and shapes of each element of the mobile relate directly to their original departments.

 The movement of the mobile adjusts to the amount of activity within the central hall of the museum.